Safety & Security

 Residence Safety Strategies

-• Don’t hold the door open for strangers.
+• Don’t hold the door for strangers.
 Please don’t let people follow you into a locked residence building.
 If they have permission to be there, they will have their own key—or a host.

 • Stop before you prop.
 Never prop open a building door, even if you are stepping outside for just a moment.